-It’s no longer that Nigeria has been cleared to purchase 12 AH-1Z Viper attack helicopters from the United States at the cost of almost $1 billion.
+It’s no longer news that Nigeria has been cleared to purchase 12 AH-1Z Viper attack helicopters from the United States at the cost of almost $1 billion.

 The formidable AH-1Z Viper will be deployed immediately it arrives at the northeastern sector of the country to join the battle against terrorism and insurgency.
 Working side by side with Russian-made Mi-24/35 Hind assault gunship.